-To determine how much rent you can charge for your property, you will need to assess the market rent - in other words, how much money similar properties in your area are renting for.
+To determine how much rent you can charge for your property, you will need to assess the market.
+In other words, how much money are similar properties in your area are renting for?

-In New Zealand, standard lease periods are generally either six or 12 months.
-While longer lease terms are possible, you are likely to find a smaller number of tenants who are willing to commit to this time.
+In New Zealand, standard tenancy periods are generally either six or 12 months.
+While longer terms are possible, you are likely to find a smaller number of tenants who are willing to commit to this time.

-You may wish to speak to your Harveys or LJ Hooker agent about the different advantages of each lease length and help you determine how to maximise your return most effectively.
+You may wish to speak to your Harveys agent about the different advantages of each tenancy length and help you determine how to maximise your return most effectively.

-Can I increase the rent during the lease period?
+Can I increase the rent during the tenancy period?

-Current rent rates must remain in place for the remainder of the lease term - but if you then want to increase the rent, you should give your tenant the required notice that you intend to change their rates at the end of their current lease.
+Current rent rates must remain in place for the remainder of the tenancy’s term, but if you then want to increase the rent, you should give your tenant the required notice that you intend to change their rates at the end of their current lease.

 Is it mandatory to enlist the services of a real estate agent to manage a rental property?